linkerd/website/linkerd.io/content/2.11/tasks/restricting-access.md

 > linkerd upgrade --set policyController.defaultAllowPolicy=deny | kubectl apply -f -
 ```

-Alternatively, default policies can be set on individual workloads or namesspaces
+Alternatively, default policies can be set on individual workloads or namespaces
 by setting the `config.linkerd.io/default-inbound-policy` annotation.
 See the
 [Policy reference docs](../../reference/authorization-policy/) for more details.